segmentio/segment-docs/src/engage/content/sms/template.md

 ## Build an SMS message template

 > info ""
 > You must first configure your SMS service with Twilio to build an SMS template in Engage.
-Visit the [onboarding steps](/docs/engage/overview/onboarding/) for more on how to connect a Twilio account.
+Visit the [onboarding steps](/docs/engage/onboarding/) for more on how to connect a Twilio account.

-To build an SMS template, navigate to **Personas > Content** and click **New Template**.
+To build an SMS template, navigate to **Engage > Content** and click **Create Template**.

 1. Select **SMS**, then click **Configure**.
 2. Add a template name and description.